atsb/RZDoom/README.md

 5. FMOD Studio is the only audio backend (no more OpenAL) and has been rewritten to be compatible with the absolute latest version of FMOD Studio (as of now in August 2024)
 6. Is officially supported by the Brutal Doom Community Expansion team.
 7. UMAPINFO support.
+8. Remains entirely software renderered, important for some older wads that used HOM effects that won't display correctly on GL/Vulkan ports.